Over the Atlantic Ocean in a suit – Stanisław Skarżyński

 Another Polish loss during the third ´Thousand-bomber-raid´ – Vickers Wellington B Mk.
 IV (Z1479, GR-A) of No. 301 (Polish) Squadron RAF, lying on the shore off Dornumergrode, Germany (© IWM HU 8237)

-Stanisław Skarżyński was posthumously awarded the Order of Polonia Restituta 2nd Class and promoted to the rank of colonel.
+Stanisław Skarżyński was posthumously awarded the Order of Polonia Restituta 2nd Class and promoted to the rank of Colonel.
 This was the final addition to the long list of his awards, including the French Legion of Honour, the Brazilian National Order of the Southern Cross, the Order of the Crown of Romania and many others.

-The famous midget aircraft that crossed the Atlantic, later nicknamed ´Amerykanka´ (an American woman) was – after the record flight – again restored to the standard, two-seat variant, and donated to Skarżyński as a gift.
-When the war broke out, the last known location of SP-AJU was at the Lviv airport (now Ukraine).
+The famous small aircraft that crossed the Atlantic, later nicknamed ´Amerykanka´ (an American woman) was – after the record flight – again restored to the standard, two-seat variant, and donated to Skarżyński as a gift.
+When the war broke out, the last known location of the SP-AJU was the Lviv airport (now Ukraine).
 The city was then captured by the Soviet Army on 23rd September 1939 and the further fate of silver RWD-5bis remains unknown.

 On 26th August 2000, the replica of Skarżyński´s aeroplane, designed as RWD-5R (R meaning ´replica´) took-off for its maiden flight.
 In appearance, this aircraft was almost identical to SP-AJU, with just small details changed, as required by the current aviation regulations.
 Over the next years SP-LOT, as the replica was registered, was a frequent participants of the Polish air shows and was also offered for the sightseeing flights.
-Unfortunately, on 1st September 2018, during the air show in Bielsko-Biala, the RWD-5R SP-LOT crashed.
-Fortunately, two persons on board went without any injures, but the aircraft was heavily damaged and was not repaired until today.
+Unfortunately, on 1st September 2018, during the air show in Bielsko-Biała, the RWD-5R SP-LOT crashed.
+Fortunately, two persons on board survived the accident without any injures, but the aircraft was heavily damaged and was not repaired until today.
 Hopefully, according to some initial statements the aircraft is planned to be repaired and yet restored to flying condition.

 RWD-5R replica in 2013